4353-slot-12/assignment-4/README.md

 ```

 ### Step 4: Ensure that the `.env` file is present.
-This project will not run unless the necessary environment variables are set.
-The necessary environment variables must be set via a `.env` file in the root directory (the same directory as this README file).
+Environment variables must be set via a `.env` file in the root directory (the same directory as this README file).

-Below is an example of a `.env` file.
+Below is an example of a compatible `.env` file.

 ```
 PORT=5000